sivacoumar-delage/AZ-203/Labs/Develop Azure Platform as a Service Compute Solutions/Implement Azure functions/4 - Implement Azure Durable Functions.md

 </details>

-#### Task 2: Create a sub-orchestration of two functions and add replace the second function in the previous orchestration
+#### Task 2: Create a sub-orchestration of two functions and replace the second function in the previous orchestration with the sub-orchestration

 <details>
 <summary>Click here to display answers</summary>